On Tarski's fixed point theorem: Abstract inductive definitions

 \section{Abstract inductive definitions}

-In this and the next section abstract inductive definitions are introduced and used to extend the theory of inductive definitions on a set described in \cite{A82,A86,AR} (see also Section \ref{CZF}) to $\bigvee$-semilattices.
+In this and the next section abstract inductive definitions are introduced and used to extend the theory of inductive definitions on a set (cf. \cite{A82,A86,AR}, or Section \ref{CZF}) to $\bigvee$-semilattices.
 In this section we shall be working in CZF$^-$.

 By Theorem \ref{largestructures}, in constructive set theory it is of no use to consider $\bigvee$-semilattices carried by sets.
 The standard counterpart of the classical notion of $\bigvee$-semilattice is in this context given by the concept of \emph{set-generated $\bigvee$-semilattice} \cite{AR}.
 A (large) $\bigvee$-semilattice $L$ is said to be set-generated if it has a generating set $B$, i.e. a subset $B$ of $L$ such that, for all $x\in L$, \begin{itemize}